-So I have been hearing a lot more about people selling land which allows you to become a laird – I even looked back at it in 2007 and wondered if it was actually legal to actually buy a title.
+So I have heard a lot more about people selling land which allows you to become a laird – I even looked back at it in 2007 and wondered if it was actually legal to actually buy a title.
 If you are wondering what I am on about check this link – Buy a Laird Title from a company you think would actually research it.

 But this is where it falls apart.
-First we must understand what these companies do.
+First, we must understand what these companies do.
 They claim they will sell you a 1×1 foot of land which is how you can legally declare yourself as a laird.
 What they did not tell you is that according to Section 4b of the Registration of Land (Scotland) Act (1979), the land must actually have a use and other than wasting a couple of quid I do not see any use in a 1×1 land which means you do not have any legal right on that land and thus stays theirs.
-In other word, you wasted money to pretend you are a Laird or a “Lord” which they commonly claim you can use which goes onto the next bit …
+In another word, you wasted money to pretend you are a Laird or a “Lord” which they commonly claim you can use which goes on to the next bit …

 The second problem with these is when they claim you can call yourself a lord as both Laird and Lard comes from the Latin word – Laverd.
-Within the United Kingdom (and Scotland is still within the United Kingdom for now) the title “Lord” can only be given by the Sovereign – aka the state – which is a part of the ancient system in which you need to be a friend of the people in Government, loads of money or have a good mouth to become a member off.
-Lairds on the other hand are a member of the Landed Gentry and thus two different things.
-So go ahead and claim you are a lord to the United Kingdom and be see if they will arrest you for fraud … unless those documents these companies send you are deed polls so you only legally only add Lord to your first name such as Lord Nemo which would make Mr Lord Nemo look a bit daft.
+Within the United Kingdom (and Scotland is still within the United Kingdom for now) the title “Lord” can only be given by the Sovereign, aka the state, which is a part of the ancient system in which you need to be a friend of the people in Government, loads of money or have a good mouth to become a member off.
+Lairds, on the other hand, are a member of the Landed Gentry and thus two different things.
+So go ahead and claim you are a lord to the United Kingdom and be see if they will arrest you for fraud unless those documents these companies send you are deed polls so you only legally only add Lord to your first name such as Lord Nemo which would make Mr Lord Nemo look a bit daft.

 The next thing and I am going to wrap this up as I could go on all day is there can only be one person that is a Laird of a certain area and not millions.
 More so if this was actually real (I would say legal but it is legal, just dishonest) you would find a lot of reviews out there confirming this.

 The last thing is respect.
 By going around calling yourself Laird when you are not is really disrespecting Scotland’s culture.
-This is nothing more then buying a title that isn’t even a title and a term given in respect.
+This is nothing more than buying a title that isn’t even a title and a term given in respect.
 Waste your money if you want but if you are still thinking about buying this, I can make you a member of the Justice League for a fiver and that looks SO much better.